RaineJohnson/PersonalPasswordManager/README.md

 ## Why I Built This

 Commercial password managers are great, but I wanted to understand the cryptographic primitives under the hood.
-This project forced me to make real decisions about key derivation, encryption modes, IV management, and secure memory handling — things you don't learn from just reading about them.
+This project forced me to make real decisions about key derivation, encryption modes, IV management, and secure memory handling, which are things you don't learn from just reading about them.

 ## Security Architecture